infinispan/dotnet-client/README.md

 Support for building the client using Mono (http://www.mono-project.com) will be coming soon.

+## Build mode 2

+Requirements:

+* .NET Core SDK and Runtime.
+Tools other than that are downloaded from internet to `./buildtools`.
+It uses [FAKE](http://fake.build) internally, bootstrapped from `.\build.ps1`.

+* mono, unzip and wget on Linux.
+* the C++ native client.
+This is automatically downloaded from the build script or a local version can be used pointing the env var HOTROD_PREBUILT_DIR to the root of the unpacked package (cmake/cpack usually put these files under /build_dir/_CPack_Packages)

+### On windows

+Once you run `.\build.ps1`, it will create a cache with all tools necessary, so that it is not downloaded all the time.
+If you want to wipe that, simply delete folder `buildtools/tmp`.

+### On Linux

+To build make build.sh executable (chmod +x build.sh) and run `./build.sh Build` (any command mentioned here should work with `build.sh` instead of `build.ps1`).

 ## Reporting Issues ##
 Infinispan uses JIRA for issue management, hosted on issues.jboss.org